zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 All the `Compile` methods we learned in previous examples use the global `EvalContext`.
 You can learn more about why and when you should use an instance context in the [EvalContext](/eval-context) documentation.

 In this example, we will create an instance context, add a new extension method named `GreaterThan` and use the `Compile` method.
-Then after we will loop to show only item in our list that currently have a higher value than the current position in our loop.
+Then after we will loop to show only items in our list that currently have a higher value than the current position in our loop.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };